JeremySeq/Inhabitants/README.md

 **Bogre**

-A large, tough swamp creature with mossy skin.
+A large ogre-like creature that lives in the swamp.
 It moves slowly but hits hard.
 You can tame it with fish; it can make chowder for you and can carve bones into weapons.

 ![Bogre](images/bogre.gif)